getify/You-Dont-Know-JS/scope-closures/ch6.md

 Placing the `var` declaration for `tmp` inside the `if` statement signals to the reader of the code that `tmp` belongs to that block.
 Even though JS doesn't enforce that scoping, the stylistic signal still has benefit for the reader of your code.

-Now, you can just locate any `var` that's inside a block of this sort and switch it to `let` to enforce the signal already being sent stylistically.
+Now, you can just find any `var` that's inside a block of this sort and switch it to `let` to enforce the signal already being sent stylistically.

 Another example that used to be commonly based on `var` but which should pretty much always be `let` is a `for` loop: